-Type 1a diamonds contain clusters of Nitrogen atoms throughout the crystal structure.
-Those stone usually display some degree of yellow color.
+Type 1a - diamonds contain clusters of Nitrogen atoms throughout the crystal structure.
+Those stones usually display some degree of yellow color.
 Really nothing to write home about.

-Type 1b diamonds contain singular Nitrogen atoms.
-These stones are 0.1% of all diamonds with strong orange, brown and sometimes green color.
+Type 1b - diamonds contain singular Nitrogen atoms.
+These stones are 0.1% of all diamonds with a strong orange, brown, and sometimes green color.

 The “Golconda” designation suggests that the stone's origin can be traced all the way back to the historic mine.
-By the beginning of 18th century the mine had exhausted its supply of raw gems.
+By the beginning of the 18th century, the mine had exhausted its supply of raw gems.

 A disproportionate number of the world's most famous diamonds came from Golconda, some of them are: